subtlepseudonym/subtlepseudonym.github.io/content/articles/ha-keg-sensors/index.md

 Once the drilling is done, it's time to test the sensor output.
 I suggest connecting a short length of hose to the input end of the flow meter so it's easier to keep water away from the electronics.

 ## Wire work
 I initially tried installing everything with short lengths of wire between each component and it made replacing empty kegs a frustrating endeavour.
-In my experience, signal transmission is fine over a couple feet, so we're safe to run wire across the ceiling and walls of the fridge and keep things tidy.
+In my experience, signal transmission is fine over a couple feet, so we're safe to run wire across the ceiling and walls of the fridge to keep things tidy.

 ![preparing some lengths of wire](wire-crimping.jpg)